 NIGEL ROBSON

-Responding to the Empire's call, New Zealanders enthusiastically threw themselves into the country's first war on foreign soil.
-While our contribution was small, the population's response to the conflict was on a grand scale: thousands followed the stories of the Relief of Mafeking, helped with fundraising, or joined cadet corps.
-Little has been written of this important period in New Zealand's history, of the nation's perceptions and expectations, and its impacts on society and the economy.
+The South African War was a chance for New Zealand to prove its military capabilities and loyalty to the Empire.
+There was a huge surge in nationalist feeling and intense interest in the fortunes of the imperial forces.
+Mafeking, Kimberley and Ladysmith became household names.
+Fundraising events were packed, and as men enlisted in contingents and Volunteer Corps, women and children joined patriotic groups and Cadet Corps.
+This is the first book to examine in detail the enduring impact of the country's first overseas war.

 NIGEL ROBSON is a senior historian at the Office of Māori Crown Relations Te Arawhiti.
 This, his first book, comes out of his Master's thesis (2013) supervised by Associate Professor James Watson, Massey University.

-PUBLISHED: April 2020 ISBN: 9780995140707 Limpbound, 230 x 163mm.
-392 pages. \$55
+PUBLISHED: April 2021 ISBN: 9780995140707

+Limpbound, 230 x 163mm.
+416 pages. \$55

 OUR FIRST FOREIGN WAR TEXT EXTRACT Perhaps inevitably, New Zealand's role in the South African War and the impact of the conflict on New Zealand society were eclipsed by the much larger global conflicts that followed.
 For years, the sheer enormity of the two world wars has relegated the South African War to little more than a prelude to the main events.
 Our First Foreign War seeks to address this imbalance by providing new insights into a number of areas, which include: the economic impact of the war; its influence on education in New Zealand schools; the behaviour of New Zealand troops (both within New Zealand and in South Africa); the role of those who opposed New Zealand involvement; and the role of the church.
 The war occurred at a time when New Zealanders were continuing to develop a sense of national identity while at the same time maintaining strong imperial links.
 In September 1899, Seddon informed Parliament that an 'emergency' had arisen in South Africa, adding that 'the occasion now exists for us to prove our devotion to the Empire'.
 Two weeks later, Dunedin citizens perusing their Otago Daily Times learned that hostilities had commenced in an article titled 'War at Last'.

-Endless Sea Stories told through the taonga of the New Zealand Maritime Museum Hui te Ananui a Tangaroa FRANCES WALSH This beautiful book, photographed by Jane Ussher, surveys the New Zealand Maritime Museum's collection and explores New Zealand maritime history through 100 fascinating and wideranging objects.
+Endless Sea Stories told through the taonga of the New Zealand Maritime Museum Hui te Ananui a Tangaroa FRANCES WALSH, PHOTOGRAPHY BY JANE USSHER This beautiful book, photographed by Jane Ussher, surveys the New Zealand Maritime Museum's collection and explores New Zealand maritime history through 100 fascinating and wideranging objects.
 From ship-building tools and Peter Blake's first trophy to exquisite model ships, it's the perfect book for all who love the sea, boats and ships.
 FRANCES WALSH is an Auckland writer and researcher.
 She has been on the staff of Metro magazine and in 2011 published her first book, Inside Story: A History of the New Zealand Housewife (Random House).